Skip to main content

 When you make a request to Lumenfall:

-1. Model matching — Lumenfall matches your requested model to available providers using routing rules
+1. Model matching - Lumenfall resolves your model to available providers

 3. Execution - Your request is sent to the selected provider

-4. Failover — If a provider fails, the request automatically routes to the next available provider
+4. Fallback - If the provider fails, the request is retried with another provider

 Request → Model Matching → Provider Selection → Execute → Response